 Holders of our Class A, Class B and Class C common stock are entitled to receive any dividends that are declared by our board of directors out of funds legally available for that purpose.
 In the event of our liquidation, dissolution or winding up, holders of our Class A, Class B and Class C common stock will be entitled to share in all assets available for distribution to holders of common stock.
 Holders of our Class A, Class B and Class C common stock have no preemptive right under our certificate of incorporation.
-Our certificate of incorporation provides that if there is any dividend, subdivision, combination or reclassification of one other class of common stock will be made at the same time.
+Our certificate of incorporation provides that if there is any dividend, subdivision, combination or reclassification of any class of common stock, a proportionate dividend, subdivision, combination or reclassification of one other class of common stock will be made at the same time.